 - Is there a data management plan?
 How much storage capacity is required?

 Further Information on Microscopy Solutions for Slide Scanning

-If you’d like to learn more about solutions for slide scanning, please visit our page here.
+If you’d like to learn more about solutions for slide scanning, please contact your local Nikon representative.

 - In this context, auto-focus refers to the availability of a software-based auto-focus routine that works in conjunction with the motorized stage to find the optimal in-focus Z plane, which is usually determined based on image contrast.